Continuous Glucose Monitoring (CGM) is key to individualize nutrition and accelerate fat loss

 One of the biggest downfalls of statistics is that they primarily look at the total average and not at the individual extremes.

-Yes, we all react different to certain carbs (sometimes).
+Yes, we all react differently to certain carbs (sometimes).

 This is actually one of the main reasons why diabetics have to constantly measure their blood sugar to prevent fluctuations.